 Spanish II, as a continuation of Spanish I, is designed to further increase the students' language skills.
 The course content includes a review of pronunciation, emphasizing the spoken language, a review of previous grammar, the addition of advanced tenses and concepts, more comprehensive vocabulary, and a greater emphasis on reading and composition.
 Discussion and research of various cultural topics will be used to encourage the formation of positive attitudes towards the Spanish culture.
-This is a College Prep course.

-Pre-requisites: Spanish I or Advanced Spanish I and/or teacher recommendation.
+Prerequisites: Spanish I and/or teacher recommendation.